rimsa/dumpcfgs/README.md

     $ git clone https://github.com/spack/spack.git
     $ . spack/share/spack/setup-env.sh

-Install dyninst with spack.
+Install dyninst with spack with intel-tbb library.

-    $ spack install dyninst
+    $ spack install dyninst ^intel-tbb

-Load dyninst, tbb and boost from spack.
-This step is responsible to sets the correct paths for include and library files.
+Load boost, intel-tbb and dyninst using spack.
+This step is responsible to set the correct paths to include and library files.

+    $ spack load boost
+    $ spack load intel-tbb
     $ spack load dyninst
-    $ spack load tbb
-    $ spack load boost

 Download dumpcfgs and build with make.